replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-nfs.md

 ## Existing Clusters

-If Velero is already installed in the cluster, follow the instructions in the [Configure NFS on Kubernetes installer-created clusters](#configure-nfs-on-kubernetes-installer-created-clusters) section above.
+If Velero is already installed in the cluster, follow the instructions in the [Configure NFS on Kubernetes Installer-created Clusters](#configure-nfs-on-kubernetes-installer-created-clusters) section above.

 If Velero is not yet installed in the cluster, then the first step would be to set up and deploy the necessary components that are going to be used to install and set up Velero with NFS.
 This can be done in two ways: